Christianity in the 1st century: Early orthodox writings – Apostolic Fathers

 The Church Fathers are the early and influential Christian theologians and writers, particularly those of the first five centuries of Christian history.
 The earliest Church Fathers, within two generations of the Twelve Apostles of Christ, are usually called Apostolic Fathers for reportedly knowing and studying under the apostles personally.
 Important Apostolic Fathers include Clement of Rome (d.
 AD 99), Ignatius of Antioch (d.
 AD 98 to 117) and Polycarp of Smyrna (AD 69–155).

 The earliest Christian writings, other than those collected in the New Testament, are a group of letters credited to the Apostolic Fathers.
 Their writings include the Epistle of Barnabas and the Epistles of Clement.
-The Didache and Shepherd of Hermas are usually placed among the writings of the Apostolic Fathers, although their authors are unknown.
+The Didache is usually placed among the writings of the Apostolic Fathers, although their authors are unknown.

 Taken as a whole, the collection is notable for its literary simplicity, religious zeal and lack of Hellenistic philosophy or rhetoric.
 They contain early thoughts on the organisation of the Christian ekklēsia, and are historical sources for the development of an early Church structure.

 In his letter 1 Clement, Clement of Rome calls on the Christians of Corinth to maintain harmony and order.
 Some see his epistle as an assertion of Rome's authority over the church in Corinth and, by implication, the beginnings of papal supremacy.
 Clement refers to the leaders of the Corinthian church in his letter as bishops and presbyters interchangeably, and likewise states that the bishops are to lead God's flock by virtue of the chief shepherd (presbyter), Jesus Christ.

 Ignatius of Antioch advocated the authority of the apostolic episcopacy (bishops).

 The Didache (late 1st century) is an anonymous Jewish-Christian work.
 It is a pastoral manual dealing with Christian lessons, rituals, and Church organization, parts of which may have constituted the first written catechism, "that reveals more about how Jewish-Christians saw themselves and how they adapted their Judaism for Gentiles than any other book in the Christian Scriptures."